Yuri Matochkin

 Just prior to the breakup of the Soviet Union, a Free Economic Zone was established in Kaliningrad and Matochkin represented it in the USSR.
 He continued to support a free economic zone, as well as closer cooperation with the West, particularly the European Union, and placing an emphasis on foreign investment in Kaliningrad.
 He felt it was necessary to formulate a single state policy regarding Kaliningrad.
 He regarded Germany as especially important.
 Matochkin envisioned Kaliningrad as a free-trade region with significant administrative autonomy.
 He also favoured upgrading the region from an Oblast to a republic of Russia.

 In 1994 he persuaded Russia to adopt a document emphasizing foreign cooperation, especially with the European Union.
 Matochkin succeeded in restoring Kaliningrad's special economic zone advantages in January 1996, and also secured the region's first major foreign investment, an agreement with the automobile manufacturer Kia.

 Yuri Matochkin contested the 1996 elections for regional governor in 1996, and was defeated in the second round of voting by Leonid Gorbenko.
 After the election, Gorbenko was subjected to hounding by supporters of Matochkin.

+Personal life

+In 1965 he married Valentina Dmitrievna.
+It was his second marriage.
+She wrote a book about Yuri Matochkin "A man.
+Citizen.
+Personality."
+(Russian: «Человек. Гражданин. Личность»).
+It was published in 2009.